Reasonable Accommodation Defined

 Students requiring classroom materials in alternate format (i.e., Braille, audiotape, large print and electronic format) will need to work very closely with DSS in order to ensure timeliness in the delivery of the needed materials.
 Students requiring course materials in Braille or in large print should contact DSS well in advance of each semester.
 Materials will be provided in alternate format if they are not available from other sources (i.e., Library of Congress or Braille Transcribers Guild).
 Only materials needed for a particular course in which the student is enrolled will be made available in alternate format.
 Only students with documented print impairments are eligible to receive materials in alternate format.
 Students must show proof of purchase for materials that need to be converted before they can take possession of the material in E-text format.
 Students needing to access a reader can choose their own person or request DSS to provide one.
 The use of a reader is only for course related support for materials not already available in alternate format.
 However, there are exceptions and each request for a reader will be evaluated on a case by case basis.

 Tutoring is not a required accommodation under either the Americans with Disabilities Act or the Rehabilitation Act of 1973.
 However, tutoring services that are provided to the general student body must also be equally available and accessible to students with disabilities.
-The following academic support labs are open to any enrolled student: the Writing Center, the Math Lab, the Accounting Lab, the STEM Center, PARL, and the Language Learning Center.
+The following academic support labs are open to any enrolled student: the Writing Center, the Math Lab, the Accounting Lab, the STEM Center, PARL, and the Academic Success Center.
 All of these labs have proven to be of great assistance to students with specific subject matter needs and more information on them can be found on the CSUSM homepage (www.csusm.edu).

 Students who are approved for notetaking services can either recruit their own notetakers for each class or have DSS directly recruit notetakers for them.
 Students will need to promptly notify DSS of any issues arising with a notetaker in order to result in a quick resolution.